 Each MLTrainingProcess instance needs to be managed differently from the related MLEntity, although the MLTrainingProcess may be associated to only one MLEntity.
 For example, the MLTrainingProcess may be triggered to start with a specific version of the MLEntity and multiple MLTrainingProcess instances may be triggered for different versions of the MLEntity.
 In either case the MLTrainingProcess instances are still associated with the same MLEntity but are managed separately from the MLEntity.

 Each MLTrainingProcess has a priority that may be used to prioritize the execution of different MLTrainingProcess instances.
-By default, the priority of the MLTrainingProcess may be related in a 1:1 manner with the priority of the MLTrainingRequest for which the MLTrainingProcess is instantiated.

 Each MLTrainingProcess may have one or more termination conditions used to define the points at which the MLTrainingProcess may terminate.